chickendinosaur/react-storybook-addon-stateless/README.md

 High order component generator that allows stateless components to interact with themselves.
 Gives the ability to test a stateless component as if using a state management system like such as Redux.
-Logs out an update:props action in Storybook each time this.setProps is called.

 ---